 Studies show that meditation is the only activity that reduces blood lactate, a marker of stress and anxiety.
 The calming hormones melatonin and serotonin are increased by meditation, and the stress hormone cortisol is decreased.
 An increase of DHEA has also been clinically noted for both men and women who meditate which helps to decrease stress, heighten memory, preserve sexual function and control weight.

 A Canadian study recently published in a scientific journal has also shown that meditation changes your DNA.
 Specifically, it was the length of telomeres (the tiny protective caps on the end of chromosome) which were physically lengthened as the result of mindful meditation.
-Shorter telomeres correlate with ailments like cancer, heart disease and diabetes – while longer ones help keep these ailments at bay.
+Shorter telomeres correlate with ailments like cancer, heart disease and diabetes – while longer ones help keep these sicknesses at bay.

 Meditation also enhances your brain’s function, including grey and white matter density – which leads to dramatically enhanced memory and learning.

 During meditation alpha waves, slow brain waves, increase in intensity and frequency which happens for only relatively short periods during sleep.
 The alpha state is often referred to as the healing state and many physiological changes occur, starting with the autonomic nervous system which regulates glands and organs.

 In the alpha state the parasympathetic system dominates and calms the whole system down.
 If meditation is practiced regularly enough the many benefits become permanent.

 How Long Should I Meditate?

 Fifteen minutes really is enough time to make a huge difference to your overall health.
 The key is to be consistent and meditate every day as there is a cumulative effect although you will start noticing the difference within a few days.